ayonli/grpc-async/README.md

 **On the server**

-1. Instead of calling the `server.addService()` function to register the implementations, we use the `serve()` utility function, which supports native async (and async generator).
+1. Instead of calling the `server.addService()` function to register the implementation, we use the `serve()` utility function, which supports native async (and async generator) functions.
 2. Instead of just using an object literal as the service implementation, we define a class as implementation that honors the design in the `.proto` file.
 3. Instead of accessing the `request` from the `call` context argument, we